Michel-M-code/Metadata-Decryptor/README.md

 ## Installation

 1. Clone this repository (or download `metadata_decryptor.py`).
-2. Ensure Python 3.x is on your `PATH`.
+2. Ensure Python 3.x is on your `PATH` enviroment variable.
 3. Install dependencies as shown above.

 ## Usage